alenpeter02/Sentimental-Analysis/README.md

 For model deployment, we followed these steps:

-Flask or Streamlit App Development: Developed a Flask web application that takes user input in the form of a review and generates the sentiment (positive or negative) of the review.
+Streamlit App Development: Developed a streamlit web application that takes user input in the form of a review and generates the sentiment (positive or negative) of the review.
-Model Integration: Integrated the trained sentiment classification model into the Flask app for real-time inference.
+Model Integration: Integrated the trained sentiment classification model into the app for real-time inference.
-Deployment: Deployed the Flask app on an AWS EC2 instance to make it accessible over the internet.
+Deployment: Deployed the steramlit app on an AWS EC2 instance to make it accessible over the internet.
 6. Workflow

 Our workflow involved the following stages: